dpteam/alchemy-modern/README.md

+This is my take in the <a href="https://github.com/blog/1303-github-game-off">Github Game Off 2012 contest</a>.
+Without any ambition, though :)

 # Computer Alchemy

-This game is an attempt at porting the iPhone/Android game **Alchemy** to Javascript.
-The game is completely playable on the client side so eventually it'll run on a **Github** page.
+This game is an attempt at porting the iPhone/Android game **Alchemy** to Javascript, completely playable on the client side so eventually it'll run on a **Github** page.

 ## Game concept